aqaPayam/NakhBot/docs/domain/03-attributes.md

 Rules:

 * Minimum visible profile photos for completion: 2.
-* Maximum active profile photos: 6.
+* Maximum saved profile photos per profile: 6.
-* Active profile photos means visible + hidden photos.
+* Saved profile photos means profile photos currently stored as visible or hidden.
-* Deleted photos do not count toward the 6-photo active limit.
-* Hidden photos count toward the 6-photo active limit, but do not count toward profile completion.
+* Hidden photos count toward the 6-photo saved-photo limit, but do not count toward profile completion.
+* Only visible photos count toward the 2-photo completion requirement.
+* Deleted photos are removed from the profile and their stored media objects must be permanently deleted from object storage/CDN.
+* A deleted photo no longer counts as a saved profile photo after its stored media object is deleted.
-* Extra active uploaded photos are rejected.
+* Extra saved profile photos are rejected.
 * One visible photo must always be primary.
 * User cannot delete the primary photo before choosing another visible primary photo.
 * If admin hides the primary photo, profile validity must be rechecked.
+* If a deleted photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot, the user-facing photo is removed immediately, but the evidence copy may be retained in restricted moderation/audit storage until retention rules allow deletion.

 ### PhotoVariant